gardener-attic/image-vector/docs/imagevector_cd_overwrite.md

 The resulting image overwrite will contain all images defined in the images label.
 Their repository and tag/digest will be matched from the resources defined in the actual component's resources.

-Note: The images from the label are matched to the resources using their name and version.
-The original image reference do not exit anymore.
+By default the actual resource is matched using the `resourceId` where the referenced component descriptor's resources are serached for a resource matching the id.

+If no resourceId is defined the resource is tried to be matched
+1. by using the name of the image entry and the name of the resource.
+2. by using the original image reference defined by the gardenerci label `cloud.gardener.cnudie/migration/original_ref`.
+2. by using resource's imageReference.

 <pre>
 componentReferences: